 By 2030, the EU Commission expects to further reduce F-Gas emissions by two thirds from 2014 levels.
 This makes the F-Gas framework probably one of the most successful climate related policy measures in Europe.

+The European Commission published in May 2022 its revision proposal of the F-gas rules.
+On 5 October 2023, co-legislators agreed on a common ambition for the new F-gas Regulation and the new provisional agreement is now available online.
 The initial goal of this revision was to ensure the framework’s alignment with the common 2030 and 2050 climate targets under the European Climate Law and the Kigali Amendment to the Montreal Protocol.
 However, during trilogues, the negotiations went further and have led to more prescriptive product bans.
+The F-Gas Regulation (EU) 2024/573 was published on 20 February 2024, and entered into force on 11 March 2024.

-The F-Gas Regulation’s final text is planned to be published and to enter into force in February/March 2024.
 EPEE and its members are fully committed to achieve the EU’s climate goals, in relation to the strengthening of its successful requirements to all refrigerants, in a coherent, sustainable and harmonised manner.

 History of the EU phase down:

-The video can also be viewed in FrenchSpanishItalian, and Japanese.
+The video can also be viewed in French, Spanish, Italian, and Japanese.